cbdb-project/crop_books_by_lines/Readme.md

+## Notice
+Still working...

-## description
+## Description
-Compare the field names and the orders of field names between csv files and MS Access files

-The separator for csv is "\t"
+crop a image to several files by the lines or blanks on that page

-## env and dependency
+## Env and dependency
-python 2.7
+python 3

-pyodbc
+PIL

-## basic usage
+## Basic usage
-1. put your csv files to ./text
+1. put your image files to ./input
-2. create a ODBC link to your MS Access file, default name is *new_lease*
+2. test and adjust the parameter(will complete later)
-3. run compare.py
+3. run and get your output in ./output

-## tips
-1. When the Access table field names include non-English characters, it might triggle a bug in pyodbc.
-When it happens, the program will print "please run it again".
-Please just run this py file again
-2. pyodbc works better in python 2 than 3 in my own experiment